tankangliang/tp/docs/DeveloperGuide.md

 **MSS**

-1. User meets secures a new business client.
+1. User meets secures a new business deal/client
-2. User checks TBM to see if the client is somebody he knows previously.
+2. User attempts to add the all associated parties and their information into TBM.
-3. User adds the new client information into TBM.
+3. User successfully adds the all new information into TBM.

     Use case ends.

 **Extensions**

 * 2a.
-The client is somebody he knew beforehand, which shows up as an entry in TBM.
+A party has a prior entry in TBM, which shows that User has a previous professional encounter with the party.

     * 2a1.
+User does not add the new party as it will duplicate entries in the TBM.
-User can choose to update/edit the client information.
+    * 2a2.
+User can choose to update/edit the client information instead.

   Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.

-      Use case resumes at step 2.

 **Use case: Finding Clients**